Umuzi-org/tech-department/content/topics/linux/intro-to-bash/_index.md

 ---
+_db_id: 60
+content_type: topic
+ready: true
+tags:
+- bash
+- linux
 title: Introduction to Bash and the terminal
-ready: true
-tags: ["bash", "linux"]
 ---

 Knowing a bit about the terminal will help you a lot in your learning journey.
 If you haven't met the command line before then this is probably going to seem a little strange at first.
 But when you get used to it it's really useful.